 If you read between the lines of Bryan Harter's resume, you could say he's been preparing to be a social worker his entire life.
 More about Real Careers... »

-You will learn how to collaborate effectively with partners confronting complex issues such as humanitarian aid, social development, and capacity building.
+You will learn to collaborate effectively when confronting complex issues using social development and rights-based approaches.
 Your work will be guided by the principles of human rights, social justice, and the promotion of sustainable solutions to social problems.

 Director of International Programs